-Unit ref Unit title Credit Level GLH F/506/2596 Principles of leadership and management 8 3 50 K/502/9933 Principles of market research 5 3 40 T/502/9935 Principles of marketing and evaluation 7 3 50 F/502/9937 Principles of digital marketing and research 7 3 50 J/502/9938 Principles of marketing stakeholder relationships 3 3 16 Y/506/2152 Understand the customer service environment 5 3 40 D/506/1939 Understand the legal context of business 2 44 R/503/9324 6 3 44 Principles of Social Media within a Business 6 3 42
+Unit ref Unit title Credit Level GLH F/506/2596 Principles of leadership and management 8 3 50 K/502/9933 Principles of market research 5 3 40 T/502/9935 Principles of marketing and evaluation 7 3 50 F/502/9937 Principles of digital marketing and research 7 3 50 J/502/9938 Principles of marketing stakeholder relationships 3 3 16 Y/506/2152 Understand the customer service environment 5 3 40 D/506/1939 Understand the legal context of business 6 3 44 R/503/9324 Principles of Social Media within a Business 6 3 42

-Barred units This unit Is barred against this unit Evaluate the provision of business travel or accommodation (J/506/1918) Organise business travel or accommodation (D/506/1875) Organise business travel or accommodation (D/506/1875) Evaluate the provision of business travel or accommodation (J/506/1918) Participate in a project (F/506/1934) Manage a project (R/506/1999) Manage a project (R/506/1999) Participate in a project (F/506/1934)
+Barred units This unit Is barred against this unit Evaluate the provision of business travel or accommodation (J/506/1918) Organise business travel or accommodation(D/506/1875) Organise business travel or accommodation (D/506/1875) Evaluate the provision of business travel oraccommodation (J/506/1918) Participate in a project (F/506/1934) Manage a project (R/506/1999) Manage a project (R/506/1999) Participate in a project (F/506/1934)

+Title: Y/506/1910 Communicate in a businessenvironment

+Level: 3

+Credit value: 4

+GLH: 24

+Learning Assessment

+outcomesThe criteriaThe learner

-Title: Y/506/1910 Communicate in a business environment Level: 3 Credit value: 4 GLH: 24 Learning outcomes The learner will: Assessment criteria The learner can: Understand business communication models, systems and processes 1.1 Analyse the communication needs of internal and external stakeholders 1.2 Analyse the different communication models that support administration 1.3 Evaluate the effectiveness of different communication systems 1.4 Explain the factors that affect the choice of communication media 1.5 Explain the importance of using correct grammar, sentence structure, punctuation, spelling and conventions in business communications 1.6 Explain the factors to be taken into account in planning and structuring different communication media 1.7 Explain ways of overcoming barriers to communication 1.8 Explain the use of communications theories and body language 1.9 Explain proof-reading techniques for business communications Be able to communicate in writing in business 2.1 Identify the purpose and audience of the information to be communicated 2.2 Select communication media that are appropriate to the audience and information to be communicated 2.3 Present information in the format, layout and style that is appropriate to the information to be communicated
+learner will: can:

+Understand business communication models, systems and processes 1.1 Analyse the communication needs of internal and external stakeholders 1.2 Analyse the different communication models that support administration 1.3 Evaluate the effectiveness of different communication systems 1.4 Explain the factors that affect the choiceof communication media 1.5 Explain the importance of using correct grammar, sentence structure, punctuation, spelling and conventions in business communications 1.6 Explain the factors to be taken into account in planning and structuring different communication media 1.7 Explain ways of overcoming barriers to communication 1.8 Explain the use of communications theories and body language
-2.4 Follow agreed business practices when

-communicating in writing

-2.5 Adapt the style and content of a communication, appropriate to specific audiences

-2.6 Present written communications that are

-clear, expressed in correct grammar and reflect what is intended

-Meet agreed deadlines in communicating with others
+Explain proof-reading techniques for business communications

-Be able to communicate verbally in business 3.1 Identify the nature, purpose, audience and use of the information to be communicated
+Be able to communicate in writing inbusiness 2.1 Identify the purpose and audience of theinformation to be communicated 2.2 Select communication media that are appropriate to the audience and information to be communicated 2.3 Present information in the format, layoutand style that is appropriate to the information to be communicated

-3.2 Use language that is correct and

-appropriate for the audience's needs

-3.3 Use appropriate body language and tone of voice to reinforce messages

-3.4 Identify the meaning and implications of

-information that is communicated verbally

-3.5 Confirm that a recipient has understood

-correctly what has been communicated

-3.6 Respond in a way that is appropriate to the situation and in accordance with

-organisational policies and standards

-Additional information about this unit

-N/A

-Unit aim (s) This unit aims to develop the knowledge and

-skills required to communicate in a business

-environment.
-Upon completion of this unit,

-learners will be able to communicate in business both in writing and verbally.

-Accompany to a suitant and a suitant but a ,

-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ)

-Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National

-relevant national occupational standards Occupational Standards: CFABAA613 Understand how to

-communicate in a business environment

-CFABAA614 Prepare to communicate in business environment

-a business environmentCFABAA615 Communicate in a business

-environment
+3. Be able to communicate verbally inbusiness 2.4 Follow agreed business practices when communicating in writing 2.5 Adapt the style and content of a communication, appropriate to specific audiences 2.6 Present written communications that are clear, expressed in correct grammar and reflect what is intended 2.7 Meet agreed deadlines in communicating with others 3.1 Identify the nature, purpose, audienceand use of the information to be communicated 3.2 Use language that is correct and appropriate for the audience's needs 3.3 Use appropriate body language and tone of voice to reinforce messages 3.4 Identify the meaning and implications of information that is communicated verbally 3.5 Confirm that a recipient has understoodcorrectly what has been communicated 3.6 Respond in a way that is appropriate tothe situation and in accordance with organisational policies and standards Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to communicate in a business environment.
+Upon completion of this unit, learners will be able to communicate in business both in writing and verbally.
+Assessment requirements specified by asector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit andrelevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAA613 Understand how to communicate in a business environment CFABAA614 Prepare to communicate ina business environment CFABAA615 Communicate in a business environment